SwedbankPay/developer.swedbankpay.com/payments/card/redirect.md

 {% include purchase.md %}

-* You need to redirect the payer's browser to that specified URL in the `rel:redirect-authorization` operation so that she can enter the credit card details in a secure Swedbank Pay environment.
+* You need to redirect the payer's browser to that specified URL in the `redirect-authorization` operation so that she can enter the credit card details in a secure Swedbank Pay environment.
 * Swedbank Pay will handle 3-D Secure authentication when this is required.
 * Swedbank Pay will redirect the payer's browser to - one of two specified URLs,